KasraMg/KasraMg/README.md

 </div>

 > Frontend Developer with over 3 years of experience in designing and developing websites using modern technologies such as React, Next.js, and TypeScript.
-I pay great attention to details & coding standards, striving to deliver the best possible results in my projects, both technically & in terms of user experience
+I pay great attention to details and coding standards, striving to deliver the best possible results in my projects, both technically & in terms of user experience
 Tackling difficult challenges & finding appropriate & creative solutions for them is one of my favorite aspects of work.

 <div align="center">